Achievable logoAchievable logo

 • Filiform

-These specialized cells detect chemical components in food and release neurotransmitters proportionate to the chemical’s concentration.
+These specialized cells detect chemical components in food and release neurotransmitters in proportion to the chemical’s concentration.

 Sensory neurons from the facial, glossopharyngeal, and vagus cranial nerves synapse with these receptor cells.